redbox-mint-contrib/redbox-admin/docs/form-editor/README.md

 ##Where the editor gets components and schema files
 *  `formConfsPath` : directory where to find workflow definition files, set as `instance_installation_path` + "home/form-configuration/". *Note*: backups (`backup_xxx.json`) and non-json files are exclued.
 *  `componentConfsPath` : components and their schemas to be scanned from, set as `instance_installation_path` + '/portal/default/default/form-components/field-elements/',
+*  its own component schema path: currently under `docs/form-editor` which will be replaced when the instance has such schema,
 *  `formSchema` : name of the schema of a workflow stage form being edited, set as `form-schema_stage.json`.
 The editor first try to find it from `formConfsPath`; if it cannot be found, it uses the defalut one come with the editor located in `assets/extras/`.

 ##Currently defined schemas of component